laravel/docs/cashier-paddle.md

 <x-paddle-checkout :checkout="$checkout" class="w-full" height="500" />
 ```

-Please consult Paddle's [guide on Inline Checkout](https://developer.paddle.com/build/checkout/build-branded-inline-checkout) as well as their [checkout settings](https://developer.paddle.com/build/checkout/set-up-checkout-default-settings) for further details on the inline checkout's available options.
+Please consult Paddle's [guide on Inline Checkout](https://developer.paddle.com/build/checkout/build-branded-inline-checkout) and [available checkout settings](https://developer.paddle.com/build/checkout/set-up-checkout-default-settings) for further details on the inline checkout's customization options.

 <a name="guest-checkouts"></a>
 ### Guest Checkouts

-Alternatively, you may create a guest checkout for customers who don't need an account on your site:
+Sometimes, you may need to create a checkout session for users that do not have an account within your own application.
+To do so, you may use the `guest` method:

     use Illuminate\Http\Request;
     use Laravel\Paddle\Checkout;